trenttuckerr/personal-fe/README.md

 ## Feedback and Support

 We thrive on your feedback and are here to address any questions you might have.
-Don't hesitate to reach out to us through GitHub Issues.
+Don't esitate to hreach out to us through GitHub Issues.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

 <p align="center">
-  Crafted with ❤️ by schlyme (Trent Tucker)
+  Crafted by Trent
 </p>